rames4498/programming_tasks/README.md

 - d. {(1, 2, 3, 4, 5), (5, 6, 7, 8, 9)} <class 'set'>
 - e.
 Error

-4. What will be the output of the following Python code?
-Explain.
+**4. What will be the output of the following Python code?
+Explain.**
 ```python
 def product(a, b):
     return a * b